friendsofburma/friendsofburma.github.io/_pages/resources.md

 ## Books for sale

+Books Related to Burma.
+These are from a donor’s estate; sale goes to Friends of Burma.
 Please contact Neil Sowards at president@friendsofburma.org.

 - Life in Burma, by Neil Sowards, illustrated by Mehm Than Oo, 218 pages, $24.00 postpaid.
 - Games Played in Mae La Refugee Camp by Neil Sowards, illustrated by Min Naing Lin, English and Karen, 28 pages. $14 postpaid.
 - The Last American Baptist Missionaries to Burma 1946-1966, by Neil Sowards and May Pearl Cartee, 106 pages. $18.00 postpaid.

-Books Related to Burma.
-These are from a donor’s estate; sale goes to Friends of Burma.
-Please contact Neil Sowards at president@friendsofburma.org.

 - A Century of Growth, The Kachin Baptist Church of Burma, Herman G. Tegenfeldt,  513 pages, Signed by author, Postpaid $30.00
 - The Vanishing Tribes of Burma, Richard K. Diran, 240 pages.
 Originally $45.
 Beautiful coffee table type book.
 Postpaid $15.00